kdm9/dna-proto-workflow/docs/source/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In Snakemake, analysis workflows are defined as a series of rules.
 In our case, rules define the analysis steps.
 Each rule has input and output files.
 Calling a rule will invoke all necessary upstream rules.
 It is hence generally sufficient to request the desired output file(s) of the downstream most rule and the entire workflow will be executed.
 In practice, users will provide input files, configure project meta information, adjust configuration parameters, and execute 'snakemake'.
-The workflow will then automatically perform all the (necessary) analysis steps tp produce the defined output.
+The workflow will then automatically perform all the (necessary) analysis steps to produce the defined output.

 In general, a rule will be run if: